In today’s competitive market place, being able to retain top talent can be one of the greatest challenges facing People and Culture teams.

 It’s a great incentive for your staff to perform well.
 The succession plan provides the “carrot” to drive employees to achieve their performance goals.

-Check out this webinar on jump starting your succession plans for more tips.
+Check out this webinar on jump starting your succession plans for more tips for how to retain top talent.

 One simple method to easily visualise your succession plans is to utilise your org chart, as succession planning is directly related to your organisational hierarchy.
 Share the chart with the relevant personnel (generally just for their team, rather than for the whole organisation) to keep them informed of where they sit within the organisation, now and in the potential future.